deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18785/index.md

 ![](charts/charts_6_1.png "🔼 Figure 2: Performance trends of evaluating edited Llama2-7B base model across different benchmarks using six editing methods.
 Results reveal that PMET and MEND can effectively preserve the model's abilities across all tasks.
 While KN drastically drops even less than ten edits.")

-> 🔼 The chart displays the performance trends of six different model editing methods on Llama2-7B across multiple benchmarks, showing that PMET and MEND maintain model abilities better than other methods, while KN shows significant performance decline.
+> 🔼 The chart displays the performance trends of six different model editing methods on the Llama2-7B base model across various benchmarks, showing that PMET and MEND maintain model abilities better than others, especially KN.
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: Performance trends of evaluating edited Llama2-7B base model across different benchmarks using six editing methods.
 Results reveal that PMET and MEND can effectively preserve the model's abilities across all tasks.
 While KN drastically drops even less than ten edits.